Ajo: An Arizona Downtown Decorated By Dreams

 Open pit mine - Ajo, Arizona

-Ajo, Arizona is a little down in the middle of the Sonoran Desert known that used to be known more as a stopping point between Phoenix and the closest ocean in Mexico.
+Ajo, Arizona is a little down in the middle of the Sonoran Desert that used to be known more as a stopping point between Phoenix and the closest ocean in Mexico.

 As dreamscape murals have gone up all over the downtown area, it’s become more than that.